 - spend a year studying or working abroad.

 The fee for students who are on a placement year for the 2022/23 academic year is £1,385.
 This figure is subject to parliamentary approval.

 We haven't yet confirmed our tuition and placement-year fees for the 2023/24 academic year.

 See our international pages for more information about:

 How to pay your fees

 You pay your fees to the University every year of your course.

-Most full-time and part-time home students don’t have to pay any fees upfront as you can get a Tuition Fee Loan.
-This is a loan from the government that is paid directly to the University to cover the full cost of your course.
+Most full-time and part-time home students don't have to pay any fees up front as you can get a Tuition Fee Loan.
+This is a loan from the government, which it pays directly to the University to cover the full cost of your course.